knowron/docs/docs/faq.en.md

 <p align="center"><img src="https://i.imgur.com/zbH56TU.png" width="90%"></p>

-For mobile, you have to go to the settings of the application on th bootom right and then select the language you want to use.
+For mobile, you have to go to the settings of the application on the top right, click on "change language" and then select the language you want to use.

 <p align="center"><img src="https://i.imgur.com/CLHcaIs.png" width="30%"></p>